lfe/blog/src/_posts/2015-04-05-1332-ledis-using-redis-from-lfe.md

 * Redis installed on your machine
 * Erlang
-* The latest dev verions of ``lfetool``
+* The latest dev versions of ``lfetool``
 * The [ledis project](https://github.com/lfex/ledis)

 LFE and ledis' dependencies will all be downloaded for you automatically when you start up the project REPL for the first time (see below).
 This tutorial will not cover the installation of Redis or Erlang.
-To instll the development version of ``lfetool``, simply do the following:
+To install the development version of ``lfetool``, simply do the following:

 ```bash